umrlastig/readin_group_presentations/README.md

 # LASTIG Reading Group

+This is the Git-Hub repository of the LASTIG laboratory, where you can find the program and slides.

 ## Slides

 This repo is where are stored the slides (pdf) of the reading group sessions.